A5kar/A5kar.github.io/_posts/2022-04-26-methods-of-estimation.markdown

 - $$J(\theta)$$ is invertible $$\forall\theta\in\Theta$$; and
 - few more technical conditions (see MLE).

-Thanks to their generality and efficiency, today ME dominate the field of [robust statistics](https://en.wikipedia.org/wiki/Robust_statistics#M-estimators), which focus on emulating common statistical methods, without being unduly affeted by outliers (which often occur in practice, due to data error or measurement limitations).
+Thanks to their generality and efficiency, today ME dominate the field of [robust statistics](https://en.wikipedia.org/wiki/Robust_statistics#M-estimators), which focus on emulating common statistical methods, without being unduly affected by outliers (which often occur in practice, due to data error or measurement limitations).
 Usually, robust statistics provide methods to find location, scale and regression parameters.

 ## Huber loss